UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

 http://www.youtube.com/watch?v=AZDWveIdqjY

-(Alex Martelli is a Python Luminary -- read / watch anything you find by him)
+(Alex Martelli is a Python Luminary -- read / watch anything you find by him).

 Do you catch all Exceptions?